 Find out how BARN can add craft and invention to your life.
-Take a class, take a tour, or come to share your knowledge with others.
-Your donation to the BARNraising fund will help to create a unique place where well-equipped studios invite exploration and innovation.
-A welcoming place for innovative and intergenerational learning, creativity and community service.
-A place to be inspired!
+A non-profit community center for artisans and makers, BARN has studios for everything from Electronic & Technical Arts to Woodworking.
+Take a class, work on a project, or come to share your knowledge with others.
+BARN is a unique place where well-equipped studios invite exploration and innovation.

 BARN in the News